youngmanr/CV/README.md

 Agile is my passion and my trade.
-Being an experienced Software Development Manager, Certified Scrum Master and Product Owner I decided to learn more about coding for the web with Makers Academy to make myself even more valuable to software development teams.
+Being an experienced Software Development Manager, Certified Scrum Master and Product Owner I decided to learn about coding for the web with Makers Academy to make myself even more valuable to software development teams.

 I have experience of app development projects for iOS and android,